JetBrains/kotlin-native/COCOAPODS.md

 2. Specify the name of a Pod library in the `pod()` function.

-3. Specify the minimum target version for the Pod library.
+3. Specify the minimum deployment target version for the Pod library.

-   > If you don't specify the minimum target version and a dependency Pod requires a higher deployment target, you may get an error.
+   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you may get an error.
    {:.note}

    <div class="sample" markdown="1" theme="idea" data-highlight-only>